FAQ

 Your physical therapist should be able to provide guidance on when it is appropriate to stop attending physical therapy sessions based on your progress, goals, and overall health status.
 It’s important to listen to your therapist and continue with treatment until they feel you are ready to move on.

 We work 1:1 with every patient in the privacy and relevancy of their own home.
+We also specialize in the care of older adults.

 What emotions or feelings do you want patients to experience when they first visit your website?